RoryBarnes/TRAPPIST-1/EccRotTideHeat/README.rst

    :align: center

 Surface energy flux in W/m^2 due to tides as a function of eccentricity and rotation period.
-The tidal Q is 100 and the Love number of degree 2 is 0.3.
+The top panel is the CPL model with a tidal Q of 100 and the bottom panel is the CTL model with a tidal time lag of 628 seconds.
+In both cases the Love number of degree 2 is 0.3.